mikeroyal/Asus-ROG-Ally-Guide/Accessories.md

 * [Samsung 512GB EVO Select MicroSD Card on Amazon](https://www.amazon.com/SAMSUNG-Adapter-microSDXC-MB-ME512KA-AM/dp/B09B1HMJ9Z)

 **Note:** **UHS (Ultra High Definition)** is the next generation bus interface used to enable high-speed data transfer for SDHC and SDXC cards.
 There are classes UHS-I (Ultra High-Speed Phase I), UHS-II (Ultra High-Speed Phase II), and UHS-III (Ultra High-Speed Phase III).
-For daily usage, a microSD or SD card with UHS-I interface would be sufficient with storage capacity up 1TB.
-If you can’t satisfy your needs with it, you can go for microSD or SD cards with UHS-II interface with current storage capacity up 256GB.
+For daily usage, a microSD or SD card with UHS-I interface would be sufficient with storage capacity up to 1TB.
+If this doesn't satisfy your needs, you can go for microSD or SD cards with UHS-II interface with current storage capacity up to 256GB.

 <p align="center">
  <img src="https://github.com/mikeroyal/Asus-ROG-Ally-Guide/assets/45159366/08860aa9-4f9b-456f-80cd-ba4f83e83828">